Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 and will need to be started every time you wish to use or run the test suite for Diaspora.

+STAY SECURE:  Be sure to either configure your firewall/iptables to block Mongo's port, (27017 by default), or to run Mongo with --bind_ip 127.0.0.1, to restrict incoming connections to localhost.

 ### Configure Diaspora

 For a local development instance, you can skip this step initially.